najibrizqy/rent_book_api/README.md

-Rent Book App is a simple library application specially for backend only.
+Rent Book App API is a simple library application specially for backend only.
 Built with NodeJs using the ExpressJs Framework.
 Express.js is a web application framework for Node.js.
 [More about Express](https://en.wikipedia.org/wiki/Express.js)
 ## Built With
 [![Express.js](https://img.shields.io/badge/Express.js-v.4.17.1-orange.svg?style=rounded-square)](https://expressjs.com/en/starter/installing.html)